-A. Except as provided in § 51.6(C) of this Part, the owner or operator of a fiberglass boat manufacturing facility subject to this regulation shall limit VOC emissions from molding operations, by use or one or more of the control options in §§ 51.7(B) through (E) of this Part;

-B. Low monomer VOC content option
+- A. Except as provided in § 51.6(C) of this Part, the owner or operator of a fiberglass boat manufacturing facility subject to this Regulation shall limit VOC emissions from molding operations, by use of one (1) or more of the control options in §§ 51.7(B) through (E) of this Part; - B. Low monomer VOC content option

-- 1. The monomer VOC content limits used for any open molding resin and gel coat operations subject to this regulation, shall not exceed the monomer VOC limits established in § 51.7(B)(2) of this Part. - Table 1 Monomer VOC Limits for Open Molding Resin and Gel Coat Operations
+- 1. The total monomer VOC content limits used for any open molding resin and gel coat operations subject to this Regulation, shall not exceed the monomer VOC limits established in § 51.7(B)(2) of this Part. - 2.
+Table 1 Total Monomer VOC Limits for Open Molding Resin and Gel Coat Operations

 Material Application Method Monomer VOC Content Limits (weight percent)

 Production resin Atomized (spray) 28

-Production resin Nonatomized 35
+Production resin Non-atomized 35

 Pigmented gel coat Any Method 33

 Clear gel coat Any method 48

 Tooling resin Atomized 30

-Tooling resin Nonatomized 39
+Tooling resin Non-atomized 39

 Tooling gel coat Any method 40

-3. Alternatively, the weighted average monomer VOC contents for a specific application method may be used to meet the monomer VOC content limits in § 51.7(B)(2) of this Part, on a twelve (12) month weighted average basis, as calculated using Equation 1:
+3. Alternatively, the weighted average monomer VOC contents for a specific application method may be used to meet the monomer VOC content limits in § 51.7(B)(2) of this Part, on a twelve (12)-month rolling average basis, as calculated using Equation 1:

-$$E{\text{voc}} = \frac{\sum{i=1}^{n} (M_i VOC_i)}{\sum{i=1}^{n} (M_i)}$$
+$$E{voc} \, = \frac{\sum{i=1}^n (M_i VOC_i)}{\sum{i=1}^n (M_i)} \label{eq:evoc}$$